-We will be discussing the book The Unlikely Pilgrimage of Harold Fry by Rachel Joyce.
-Copies of the book are available for loan at the library.
+We will be discussing the book Unbroken by Laura Hillenbrand.
+Copies of the book are available for loan from the library.